Navigating the New Executive Order: Fair Pay and How Syndio Helps

 Unlawful discrimination is at the forefront: The Executive Order emphasizes eliminating “unlawful discrimination.”
 This is the core purpose of performing pay equity analysis, which aims to identify and correct pay disparities based on factors like gender, race, and other protected categories.

-Unlawful DEI activities in the spotlight: Federal contractors are required to certify that they do not operate any programs promoting DEI that violate federal anti-discrimination laws.
+Unlawful DEI activities are in the spotlight: Federal contractors are required to certify that they do not operate any programs promoting DEI that violate federal anti-discrimination laws.
 Many companies are right now receiving memos from the government instructing them to “cease and desist” any DEI activities required by their federal contracts.

 Don’t forget the EU Pay Transparency Directive: Many companies are global, and while rules at the U.S. Federal level are changing, keep in mind that major changes are already underway in the EU.
 The EU Pay Transparency Directive imposes new obligations on employers in EU Member States and multinational companies with employees in Europe, requiring: